emmt/YOIFITS/README.md

 ```
     oifits_get_FIELDNAME(ws, db);
 ```
-where `FIELDNAME` is the name of the OI-FITS fields which is the same as the corresponding FITS keyword or column converetd in lowercase letters and non alphanumerical characters replaced by an underscore `_`.
+where `FIELDNAME` is the name of the OI-FITS field which is the same as the corresponding FITS keyword or column in lowercase letters and with non alphanumerical characters replaced by an underscore `_`.
 For instance, to query the effective wavelength, just do:
 ```